thunder-app/thunder/README.md

 ## Roadmap

-The current focus is to enable users to browse communities, see posts and comments, and be able to authenticate with their accounts.
+The current focus is to provide a MVP to be able to do basic tasks, including
+- browsing through posts, comments, communities and feeds (all, hot, new, etc.)
+- authenticating with your account and seeing subscriptions
+- searching for communities, and basic interaction with them (subscribing to communities, upvoting/downvoting posts, replying to comments)

 ## Contributing